great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 Notice that we have specified a pattern that captures the year-month combination after `yellow_tripdata_` in the filename and assigns it to the `group_name` `month`.

 The configuration would also work with a regex capturing the entire filename (ie `pattern: (.*)\\.csv`).
-However, capturing the month on its own allows for `batch_identifiers` to be used to retrieve a specific Batch of the `DataAsset`.
+However, capturing the month on its own allows for `batch_identifiers` to be used to retrieve a specific Batch of the Data Asset.

 Later on we could retrieve the data in `yellow_tripdata_2019-02.csv` of `yellow_tripdata` as its own batch using `context.get_validator()` by specifying `{"month": "2019-02"}` as the `batch_identifier`.

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.py#L72-L87
 ```

-This ability to access specific Batches using `batch_identifiers` is very useful when validating `DataAsset`s that span multiple files.
+This ability to access specific Batches using `batch_identifiers` is very useful when validating Data Assets that span multiple files.
 For more information on `batches` and `batch_identifiers`, please refer to the [Core Concepts document](../../reference/dividing_data_assets_into_batches.md).

 A corresponding configuration for `ConfiguredAssetS3DataConnector` would look similar but would require `bucket` and `prefix` values instead of `base_directory`.

 <Tabs
   groupId="yaml-or-python"
-  defaultValue='python'
+  defaultValue='yaml'
   values={[
   {label: 'YAML', value:'yaml'},
   {label: 'Python', value:'python'},